-You'll find our contact information on the back cover of this booklet.
+Our contact information is on the back cover of this booklet.
 Please call or write Customer Service for help with:

-- Questions about benefits or claims - Questions or complaints about care you receive - Changes of address or other personal information
+- · Questions about benefits or claims - Questions or complaints about care you receive - · Changes of address or other personal information

 You can also get benefit, eligibility and claim information through our Interactive Voice Response system when you call.